Est. time: 20 min.

 - Recognizing and capitalizing on unanticipated opportunities

 Master negotiators are agile strategically and tactically.
 Their plans are flexible, subject to change depending on unexpected twists and turns.
-By being quick on their feet moment-to-moment, these negotiators are able to respond effectively as events develop.
+These negotiators also are quick on their feet moment-to-moment, so they can respond effectively as events develop.

 Their success rests upon embracing the reality that negotiation can't be scripted.
 Preparation is important, but negotiation is always a two-way street.
 Whoever sits across the table from you may be just as smart and determined (and fallible) as you are.
 You can't dictate their agendas, attitudes, or actions any more than you'd let them determine what you say and do.

-Adaptability, therefore, is imperative in negotiation from start to finish.
+Adaptability is imperative in negotiation from start to finish.
 Opportunities will pop up.
 So will obstacles.
 Power ebbs and flows.
 Talks that crawl along can race forward or veer off in another direction.
 Even our own objectives may evolve.
-You must make the best of whatever transpires.
+You must be ready for surprises and make the best of whatever transpires.

-In that respect, negotiation dynamics have much in common with warfare.
-At first glance, that may seem like a strange comparison.
-The stakes are entirely different, of course, and our counterparts in negotiation are seldom enemies.
+Negotiation dynamics have much in common with warfare.
+At first glance, that may seem like a peculiar match.
+The stakes are entirely different in battle, of course, and our counterparts in negotiation are seldom enemies.
 (Indeed, they often are colleagues or long-term business partners.)
 But negotiation and warfare are similar in at least one important respect: both take place in an atmosphere of high uncertainty.

 All actions in negotiation take place in an atmosphere of uncertainty, "the fog of negotiation."
 Uncertainty pervades negotiation in the form of unknowns about counterparts, about the environment, and even about the friendly situation.
 While we try to reduce these unknowns by gathering information, we must realize we cannot eliminate them - or even come close.
 The very nature of negotiation makes certainty impossible; all actions in negotiation will be based on incomplete, inaccurate, or even contradictory information.

-Re-read the last phrase.
-If you grant that actions in negotiation will often be based on incomplete information, then the need for agility becomes paramount.
+Take a moment to re-read the last phrase.
+If you recognize that actions in negotiation will often be based on incomplete information, then the need for agility becomes paramount.
 As you will see in this module, agility is as much a mindset as it is a specific skill.
-That outlook enables negotiators to plan contingently, taking into account the various ways counterparts may respond (positively or negatively), as well as the chance that circumstances may change, for either better or worse.
+Maintaining that outlook compels negotiators to craft strategy that takes into account the various ways counterparts may respond (positively or negatively), as well as the chance that circumstances may change, for either better or worse.

 Navigating by Sight

-General Dwight Eisenhower famously said "Plans are worthless."
+General Dwight Eisenhower famously said, "Plans are worthless."
 That may seem like an odd statement coming from the architect of the D-Day invasion on June 6, 1944, who marshalled the largest battle force in history.
-But in the military there has long been an adage that "plans go out the window at first contact with the enemy."
+But there's an old military adage that "plans go out the window at first contact with the enemy."
 Equipment can fail.
 The enemy may be more entrenched than expected.
 Weather can turn foul.
 Success can rarely be guaranteed.

-Yet leaders (and negotiators) must move forward in spite of uncertainty.
-Leaders, in particular, have to express public confidence that they will prevail.
+Nevertheless leaders (and negotiators) must move forward despite uncertainty.
+Leaders, in particular, have to express public confidence that they will prevail, even though they have private doubts.
 Addressing Allied troops bound for the beaches of Normandy, Eisenhower said, "You are about to embark on the great crusade.
 The tide has turned!
 The free men of the world are marching to victory!"

-Yet in spite of the unprecedented planning and preparation, Eisenhower privately knew that victory was far from assured.
+In spite of his professed confidence and the unprecedented planning and preparation, Eisenhower knew that victory was far from assured.
 In his pocket were notes for a statement he was ready to make if the Allied troops were beaten back.
 It read: